abidmehboob/greenslife/README.md

 ---

-Made with ❤️ for the flower distribution industry • **GreenLife** 🌱
+Made with ❤️ for the flower distribution industry • **greenslife** 🌱